PulkitGahlot/Ethical-Hacking-Projects/Project-2-Penetration-Testing-a-Vulnerable-Web-Application.md

 ## Tasks

 ### Task 1: Identify Open Ports
-Step1: Open a terminal on your Kali Linux machine.
+Step1: Open a terminal in Kali Linux machine.
 Step2: Scan for open ports on the machine running OWASP Juice Shop.
-Replace ``192.168.1.100`` with the IP address of your OWASP Juice Shop instance.
+Replace ``192.168.x.1xx`` with the IP address of your OWASP Juice Shop instance ( If you also want to perform the operations).
   ```
-  nmap 192.168.1.100
+  nmap 192.168.x.1xx
   ```
-Expected Output: A list of open ports on the OWASP Juice Shop server.
+Output: A list of open ports on the OWASP Juice Shop server.

 ### Task 2: SQL Injection

-Step1: Open Burp Suite on your Kali Linux machine.
+Step1: Open Burp Suite in Kali Linux machine.
-Step2: Configure your browser to use Burp Suite as a proxy ``(127.0.0.1:8080)``.
+Step2: Configure the browser to use Burp Suite as a proxy ``(127.0.0.1:8080)``.
 Step3: Intercept a login request and attempt an SQL injection attack.
 For example, use ``' OR '1'='1`` as the username and password.
-Expected Output: Access to the application with an SQL injection payload.
+Output: Access to the application with an SQL injection payload.

 ### Task 3: Cross-Site Scripting (XSS)
 Step1: Navigate to a page in OWASP Juice Shop where user input is reflected (e.g., the search bar).
 Step2: Enter a basic XSS payload such as ``<script>alert('XSS')</script>`` into the input field.
-Expected Output: An alert box should appear, indicating that the XSS attack was successful.
+Output: An alert box should appear, indicating that the XSS attack was successful.

 ### Task 4: File Upload Vulnerability
 Step1: Navigate to a page in OWASP Juice Shop that allows file uploads (e.g., profile picture upload).
 Step2: Attempt to upload a malicious file (e.g., a PHP reverse shell script).
-Expected Output: Verify if the file upload feature is vulnerable by trying to access or execute the uploaded file.
+Output: Verify if the file upload feature is vulnerable by trying to access or execute the uploaded file.

 ### Task 5: Directory Traversal
 Step1: Use Burp Suite to intercept a request to the server.
 Step2: Modify the request to include a directory traversal payload.
 For example, ``../../../etc/passwd``.
-Expected Output: Access to files outside the web root, such as /etc/passwd, indicating a directory traversal vulnerability.
+Output: Access to files outside the web root, such as /etc/passwd, indicating a directory traversal vulnerability.

 ### Task 6: Cross-Site Request Forgery (CSRF)
 Step1: Create a malicious HTML form that performs an action on behalf of an authenticated user (e.g., changing the user's email address).
 Step2: Load the form in your browser while authenticated to OWASP Juice Shop.
-Expected Output: The action is performed without the user's consent, demonstrating a CSRF vulnerability.
+Output: The action is performed without the user's consent, demonstrating a CSRF vulnerability.

 ## Additional Resources
 OWASP Juice Shop Documentation